huggingface/hub-docs/docs/hub/models-inference.md

 # Inference API

-Please refer to [Accelerated Inference API Documentation](https://api-inference.huggingface.co/docs/python/html/index.html) for detailed information.
+Please refer to [Inference API Documentation](https://huggingface.co/docs/api-inference) for detailed information.

 ## What technology do you use to power the inference API?